onem2m-iril1/acp_distributed/README.md

 ```
 $ sudo apt-get install php7.3-sqlite3
 ```
-Make sure the correct package is installed and apache restarted after:
+Make sure the correct package is installed and apache restarted after that using this command:
 ```
-$ sudo apt install php7.0-sqlite3
 $ sudo systemctl restart apache2
 ```
 If that didn't work:
-Then, correct the name for the extension in php.ini to:
+Then, remove the semicolon before these lines or correct the name for the extension in php.ini to:
 ```
 $ extension=sqlite3.so
 $ extension=pdo_sqlite.so